Basic options and method for static & dynamic analyses of linear/nonlinear deformed structures

-FE method for displacements is realized.
-FE library includes more than 50 different types such as arbitrary bars, including elements on elastic foundation, triangular, rectangular and quadrilateral plate elements (wall-beam, shell, slab, including slab on elastic foundation); solids such as tetrahedron, parallelepiped, triangular and quadrangular prism, arbitrary convex hexagon and octagon; specific elements – spring of finite rigidity, joint compliance, out of contour element of soil foundation, etc.
+The finite element method (FEM) for displacements is realized.
+Finite element library includes more than 50 different types such as arbitrary bars, including elements on elastic foundation, triangular, rectangular and quadrilateral plate elements (wall-beam, shell, slab, including slab on elastic foundation); solids such as tetrahedron, parallelepiped, triangular and quadrangular prism, arbitrary convex hexagon and octagon; specific elements – spring of finite rigidity, joint compliance, out of contour element of soil foundation, etc.

 Static analysis is performed on forces (concentrated and distributed) and displacements (initial displacements, temperature).